-All application materials must be postmarked by this date to be eligible for the University-wide fellowship competition.
+All application materials must be submitted online by this date to be eligible for the University-wide fellowship competition.

 Information and Assistance